Funding

 Research Projects

-Applications for the 2022 round of funding are closed
+Applications for the 2026 round of funding are now open!

 Applicants for SAGIT funding must read the funding guidelines before preparing their application.